Tiliqua Nature Reserve

 Location

-10 km north-east of Burra
+10 km north-east of Burra, South Australia

 Major aims

-Conservation of the Pygmy Bluetongue Lizard
+Conservation of the endangered Pygmy Bluetongue Lizard

 Key threatened species

-Pygmy Bluetongue Lizard Tiliqua adelaidensis
+Pygmy Bluetongue Lizard (Tiliqua adelaidensis)

 Management